Here are contributors that helped us to build the site in 1996 to 2007. Thank you all!

-He started building frames in 1976 and authored a five-part series on building a tandem frame in the early 80’s in Double Talk, The Tandem Club of America newsletter.
-Since the sale of his shop he still builds and repairs frames on a very limited basis (winter months).
+He started building frames in 1976 and authored a five-part series on building a tandem frame in the early ’80s in Double Talk, The Tandem Club of America newsletter.
+Since the sale of his shop, he still builds and repairs frames on a very limited basis (winter months).

 Scary Gary Newcomb

-Scary Gary lives with his wife in Orange County (Southern California Coast), where Extreme cycling is a year round obsession.
+Scary Gary lives with his wife in Orange County (Southern California Coast), where Extreme cycling is a year-round obsession.

 Whether it be Downhill (Big Bear), Long Distance XC, ramp jumping, or just burning up the streets and boardwalks of Newport Beach, Gary is in his element.
-Restoring and customizing classic bicycles is his second addiction, that fills the few hours not spent in a saddle.
+Restoring and customizing classic bicycles is his second addiction, which fills the few hours not spent in a saddle.

 Ed, known as the “Pro’s Pro,” played volleyball at Marycrest International University where he was a four-year captain, and won many MVP awards and conference championships.

 He has coached at all levels of volleyball.
 He consults with athletes of all levels teaching them how to focus, concentrate, and enter The Zone through mental training and conditioning.

 Among his many clients have been Indiana University, Loyola University, University, Elaina Oden (1992 Olympian), Anne Eastmon (the United States Professional Volleyball League), Yang Zhe (USPV), and Erik Pappas (former St. Louis Cardinal/Chicago Cub).